bekaertruben/ns-census-maximizer/README.md

 This is a script that solves a nation's issues by attempting to maximise the world census scales of your choosing.

 ## Requirements
-Only tested on python 3.8 but any version 3.5 and higher should work fine.
+Only tested on python 3.9 but any version 3.5 and higher should work fine.

 The required modules can be installed using pip: `pip install -r requirements.txt`

 ## Configuration and Usage
 To use one should change the `USER` and `PASSWORD` variables to the nation's login credentials.
 For use of the Nationstates API you should also provide contact details of some shape or form in `CONTACT`.

 Sample usage is illustrated in `main.py`.
-To configure what census scales to prioritize as well as what scores to attribute to policies, modify the `census` and `policy` dict passed to the `CensusMaximizer.adjust_weights`.
+To configure what census scales to prioritize as well as what scores to attribute to policies, modify the `census` and `policy` dicts passed to `CensusMaximizer.adjust_weights`.
 For example:

 ```py
 solver.adjust_weights(census = {